algorithmica-org/algorithmica/content/english/hpc/compilation/_index.md

 ---
-title: Negotiating with Compilers
+title: Compilation
+aliases: [/hpc/analyzing-performance/compilation]
-weight: 2
+weight: 4
 ---

 The main benefit of [learning assembly language](../assembly) is not the ability to write programs in it, but the understanding of what is happening during the execution of compiled code and its performance implications.